nagesh70/cumulocity-custom-widget/README.md

-# Cumulocity Creating Custom Widget in Custom Application using webSDK & Angular 2 and above.
+# How to Create Custom Widget in a Custom Application using webSDK & Angular 2 and above.

 ### Prerequisites